jwwalls/final_project/README.md

 ## Description

 This browser application allows users to Visualize five different data structures Array, Linked List, 2-D Grid, Binary Tree and Graph.

 There are 3 sample csv files included for each data type.
-These are located in /static/samples Users are able to select from a dropdown menu the samples associated and also have the ability to upload their own csv files to pull data from.
+These are located in /static/samples

+Users are able to select from a dropdown menu the samples associated and also have the ability to upload their own csv files to pull data from.

 Once a dataset is selected the dataset field will become editable.

-### Controls
+## Controls

 Right Click: Drag
 Left Click: Grab and Spin

-### Input Values
+# Input Values

 Each Data Structure takes a different format as follows in the dataset field

-**Array**
+### **Array**
-Accepts single line comma seperated values --1,2,3,4,5-- Will accept ints or strings.
+Accepts single line comma seperated values --1,2,3,4,5--
+Will accept ints or strings.
 Will not accept new line.

-**Linked List**
+### **Linked List**
-Accepts single line comma seperated values --1,2,3,4,5-- Will accept ints or strings.
+Accepts single line comma seperated values --1,2,3,4,5--
+Will accept ints or strings.
 Will not accept new line.

-**2-D Grid**
+### **2-D Grid**
-Accepts multiple line comma sperated values --1,2,3,4,5-- Will accept ints or strings.
+Accepts multiple line comma sperated values --1,2,3,4,5--
+Will accept ints or strings.
 Will accept new line.

-**Binary Tree**
+### **Binary Tree**
 Accepts key value pairs --A,B-- --B,C--
 Will accept ints or strings.
 Will accept new line.

-**Graph**
+### **Graph**
 Accepts key value pairs --A,B-- --B,C--
 Will accept ints or strings.
 Will accept new line.

-### Return Values and Formating
+## Return Values and Formating

 What happens in the flask post route for each data structure

-**Array**
+### **Array**
-Splits the data at every "," and appends all values to return_array
+* Splits the data at every "," and appends all values to return_array

-**Linked List**
+### **Linked List**
-Splits the data at every "," and appends all values to return_array
+* Splits the data at every "," and appends all values to return_array

-**2-D Grid**
+### **2-D Grid**
-Splits the data at every "\r\n"  and appends all vlaues to csv_split Iterates through the csv_split and splits at every "," creating an array of arrays
+* Splits the data at every "\r\n"  and appends all vlaues to csv_split
+* Iterates through the csv_split and splits at every "," creating an array of arrays

-**Binary Tree**
+### **Binary Tree**
-Splits the data at every "\r\n"  and appends all vlaues to csv_split Iterates through the csv_split and splits at every "," creating an array of key value pairs Iterates through return_array searching for unique node ids When an Id is found it is added to unique_vals array and also add to a dictonary that keeps track of which index that node was placed in the unique_vals array.
+* Splits the data at every "\r\n"  and appends all vlaues to csv_split
+* Iterates through the csv_split and splits at every "," creating an array of key value pairs

+* Iterates through return_array searching for unique node ids
+* When an Id is found it is added to unique_vals array and also add to a dictonary that keeps track of which index that node was placed in the unique_vals array.

-I then interate through return_array again using the indicies dictonary to replace all of the node names with their indexs in the unique_vals array
+* We then interate through return_array again using the indicies dictonary to replace all of the node names with their indexs in the unique_vals array.

-Unique_vals is then returned this will make sure there can only be one node.
+* Unique_vals is then returned this will make sure there can only be one node.
-Connections is the array of replaced indexs this will be used to gererate the arrows.
+* Connections is the array of replaced indexs this will be used to gererate the arrows.

-**Graph**
+### **Graph**
-Splits the data at every "\r\n"  and appends all vlaues to csv_split Iterates through the csv_split and splits at every "," creating an array of key value pairs Iterates through return_array searching for unique node ids When an Id is found it is added to unique_vals array and also add to a dictonary that keeps track of which index that node was placed in the unique_vals array.
+* Splits the data at every "\r\n"  and appends all vlaues to csv_split
+* Iterates through the csv_split and splits at every "," creating an array of key value pairs
+* Iterates through return_array searching for unique node ids
+* When an Id is found it is added to unique_vals array and also add to a dictonary that keeps track of which index that node was placed in the unique_vals array.
-I then interate through return_array again using the indicies dictonary to replace all of node names with their indexs in the unique_vals array
+* I then interate through return_array again using the indicies dictonary to replace all of node names with their indexs in the unique_vals array
-Unique_vals is then returned this will make sure there can only be one node.
+* Unique_vals is then returned this will make sure there can only be one node.
-Connections is the array of replaced indexs this will be used to gererate the arrows.
+* Connections is the array of replaced indexs this will be used to gererate the arrows.

-### Cube and Sphere Generation and Placement
+## Cube and Sphere Generation and Placement

 addNewCube and addNewSphere each take 5 parameters
 * Scene